Afripride

 Director, Corporate Governance

-Phyllis serves as the Lead for Corporate Governance at Afripride Women Cooperative (AWC), where she provides strategic oversight to ensure strong governance, accountability, and regulatory compliance.
+Phyllis serves as the Director for Corporate Governance where she provides strategic oversight to ensure strong governance, accountability, and regulatory compliance.
 Her role focuses on developing and maintaining governance frameworks, policies, and board practices that support ethical decision-making, risk management, and long-term sustainability in close collaboration with the Board of Directors.
-She is also a project management professional with experience in business strategy and development, as well as a food industry entrepreneur and founder of a Kenyan cuisine business, bringing a practical, execution-driven perspective that strengthens AWC’s strategic planning, financial stewardship, and mission-aligned growth.
+She is also a project management professional with experience in business strategy and development, and a food industry entrepreneur and founder of a Kenyan cuisine business, bringing a practical, execution-driven perspective that strengthens organizational strategy, financial stewardship, and mission=aligned growth across cooperative governance, enterprise development and community-cantered economic empowerment initiatives locally and internationally.

 phyllis@afripridewomencoop.com